linked-db/linked-ql/README.md

 *Create, Drop, Alter schemas without needing to worry about schema versioning.* Linked QL automatically adds auto-versioning capabilities to your database.
 Meet Schema Savepoints and Rollbacks.

-Where you normally would maintain a history of schema files (i.e. migration files) within your application, with a naming convention that must carry a sense of *versioning* and *chronology*...
+Where you normally would maintain a history of schema files (i.e. migration files) within your application, with a naming convention that, among other things, must carry a sense of *versioning*...

 ```js
 app